Templates - Media Management

 This panel shows either publishing actions (by default) or the variables that were used to create the media.
 Use the action bar to decide which panel is shown.

-The second icon in the Action Bar switched the panel view to the Media Variables.
-This panel lists all variables (parameters) that were used to create the media you are viewing.
+The second icon in the Action Bar represents an information symbol.
+When you click this tab in the action bar, the media panel shows you all media attributes.
+This means the panel lists all variables (parameters) that were used to create the media you are viewing.
 Left lists the variable name, on the right are the corresponding values.
-Use this listing to check if the submitted values are correctly shown in the media.

 From top to bottom, the first two have already been discussed.
 The remaining icon buttons perform the following actions:

 The Poster button toggles the media type you're viewing.
 Every video or banner created has a corresponding image (sometimes referred to as a thumbnail or poster file).
 Using this button, the video slot is replaced by the image.
 The button switches to a camera, meaning that by clicking it again, the video view will be back in place.

 This button expands the video/poster in the row.
 This feature enables you to watch the media on a bigger scale, without making you go full screen.